How to plant Cannas? - The ultimate planting guide for Cannas

 To ensure your Cannas bloom their best, start with good soil prep.
 Choose a well-draining soil mix, combining garden soil with compost for nutrients.
 Cannas love sunlight, so pick a sunny spot in your garden.
 Before planting, loosen the soil to about 12 inches deep to give the roots room to spread.
 If your soil is heavy, consider adding sand to improve drainage.
 Remember to water Cannas regularly, but avoid waterlogged conditions.

-When deciding how many Canna bulbs to plant, consider the space you have and the visual impact you desire.
+When deciding how many Canna bulbs to plant and how far apart to plant the Canna bulbs, consider the space you have and the visual impact you desire.
 Typically, plant one bulb per square foot for a vibrant display.
 If you prefer a denser look, go for a closer planting, ensuring bulbs are about 12 inches apart.
 Canna lilies thrive in well-draining soil and love sunlight.
 Before planting, check the specific variety's guidelines, as sizes can vary.
 Larger varieties may need more room.
-Remember, a little planning goes a long way in creating a stunning Canna display that brings joy to your garden.

 Receiving and handling Canna bulbs: essential steps